 The course aims at giving an understanding of formal specification of software and domain engineering.

 The course introduces methods for software specification, with a focus on abstraction in the software process.

-- prove the most important theorems,
+- can prove the most central theorems, and

-- validate such specifications.
+- can validate implementations of such specifications.

 Required Previous Knowledge

 At least 60 ECTS in Computer Science and at least 10 ECTS in mathematics.

 Access to the Course